-As explained in note 2.2, the Trust is to merge with Enrich Learning Trust on 1 January 2024.
-The merger will have no immediate impact on the Trust's operation of the school.
+Taverham High School Trust joined Enrich Learning Trust on 1 February 2024.
+The merger has had no immediate impact on the Trust's operation of the school.

 The Trust continues to work to the aims of the improvement plan as follows: